bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 # New service extension in a Flutter app

-The previous example was a toy one.
+The previous examples were, let's face it, toy ones.
 The real strength of service extensions can be seen when working on developer tools for Flutter.

 Actually, many of the universally praised development-time features that Flutter is known for – like [Hot Reload] and [Hot Restart] – are implemented as Dart VM